 M.E.
-Baird (Matthew Ede Baird) is an acclaimed singer-songwriter and visual artist.
+Baird (Matthew Ede Baird) is an acclaimed Australian singer-songwriter and visual artist.
 He was born and raised on the Mornington Peninsula about an hour south of Melbourne.
 M.E.
-Baird has lived in many places, each a unique chapter in life and experience.
-He currently calls the historic township of Bangalow, NSW Australia home.
+Baird has lived in many places since, each a unique chapter in life and experience.
+Northern New South Wales is currently home.
 M.E.
-Baird hails from a long lineage of poets, writers, artists, musicians, performers, tinkerers and travellers.
-Therefore, storytelling and performing are not only in his namesake 'Bard' but literally in his DNA.
+Baird hails from a long lineage of poets, writers, artists, musicians, tinkerers, and travellers.
+Therefore, touring, storytelling and performing is not only in his namesake 'Bard' but literally in his DNA.

 [MUSIC & SONGWRITING]

 M.E.
-Baird's songwriting draws upon lived experiences most of which, are well beyond the ordinary.
-Being also a visual artist, avid book reader and film lover there is no surprise that M.E.
+Baird's songwriting draws predominantly upon lived experiences some of which, are well beyond the ordinary.
+Being also a visual artist, there is no surprise that M.E.
 Baird brings a visually rich quality to his songs transforming each one into cinematic vignettes full of drama, humility and emotion.
-His live performances have been described as nothing short of compelling with his lush sonic minimalism lamenting vocal style and singular stage presence.
+His live performances have been described as nothing short of compelling with his lush sonic minimalism, lamenting vocal style and singular stage presence.
 His most recent offering entitled TIME (2019) has already received 4-star reviews and global recognition.
 Over his two-decade career, M.E.
 Baird has written, recorded and co-produced five full-length albums, various Ep's.
 He has also contributed tracks to film and television productions and has composed original music for various film and screen-based projects.